sesteel/node-webkit-kit/README.md

 node-webkit-kit
 ===============

-Node-Webkit Template is example project for how to setup a node-webkit configured for continuous testing, building and delivery.
-You can fork this project to start other, new projects.
-If you use this project, please submit pull requests for improvements and/or new features your team has made.
+Node-webkit-kit is a project template node-webkit applications.
+It is configured for continuous testing, building and delivery.
+You may fork this project to start other, new node-webkit projects.
+If you use this project and make generally useful improvements, please submit pull requests for your modifications so everyone may benefit.

 To build you must first install Node.js on the dev/build system.
 Then, within the project directory (either for this project or your forked and renamed